 Raja Anand Chand married Umawati of Jubbal in 1931 and had four children.
 Rani Umawati died of a heart attack in 1961 in Dr Sen's Nursing home in Delhi.

 Raja Anand Chand married Sudarshana Kumari, daughter of Mehar Chand of Bhojpur, in 1969.
 They had two children, Tika Gopal Chand and Rajkumari Sunanda Chand.

 Raja Anand Chand died on the 12th of October, 1983.
 According to his Will's provisions, he bequeathed his main residence, Gopal Niwas (now Raja Gopal Chand Palace) in Bilaspur, to his youngest son, Tika Gopal Chand, who also performed his last rites at Bilaspur.

 Raja Gopal Chand was educated at the City of London School for Boys (1979-1987) and received his MA and PhD (1995) from Trinity College, Cambridge in the United Kingdom.
 He married Lakshmi Rana, daughter of Major Gandharb Singh Rana, in 1996.
-They have two children: Tika Raj Chand was born in 1997 and Rajkumari Jaya Chand was born in 1999.
+They have two children: Tika Raj Chand and Rajkumari Jaya Chand.

 Click on Image to Enlarge (Left to Right): HH Raja Sir Anand Chandji, Smt.
 Indira Gandhiji, Tika Gopal Chandji and HH Rani Lady Sudarshana Chandji (New Delhi, 1970)